Angela Merkel opens International Motor Show with climate warning | DW | 12.09.2019

-The chancellor called on the auto industry to put more effort into the research and investment of electric vehicles.
+The chancellor called on the auto industry to put more effort into research and investment into electric vehicles.
 Germany's automotive industry chief said more regulations were not the answer to sustainable travel.

 Chancellor Angela Merkel opened the International Motor Show Germany (IAA) on Thursday, with an address highlighting the "Herculean task" that lay before the auto industry in trying to create more sustainable travel.